Khuirul-Huda/GlacierVotes/README.md

 Glaciervotes are made for servers that usually use Geyser and are registered at minecraftpocket-servers.com (Minecraft PE voting sites)
 Just simple plugin.

-this repo maybe contains unstable changes/code consider using spigotmc version for stability
+this repo maybe contains unstable changes/code consider using spigotmc version for stability. please use release version instead

 ## Why ?
 1. Tell the player when he hasn't voted